Episode 24: How To Tell If A Wall Is Load Bearing

 - How to work through masonry walls in order to give a good finish

 - The costs of removing a wall

 - What to consider when dealing with old properties

-01:51 - The most common wall that we would remove is one between the kitchen and the living area
+01:51 - One between the kitchen and the living area

 02:45 - A few technicalities to removing an internal wall

 04:10 - When you bring your builder in what do they actually do?

 06:39 - Who designs the support structure?